CM2Walki/ansible-role-cloud-ping/README.md

 Role Name
 =========

+[WIP] This role is a work in progress.

 datacenter-ping uses `ansible.netcommon.net_ping` to determine the datacenter if the lowest average ping to the executing host.

 Requirements